United Way St. Croix Valley is proud to support the ALICE initiative in Burnett, Pierce, Polk and St. Croix counties.

 - Despite working and receiving financial supports, ALICE still faces a 21% gap in the income needed to be able to survive and afford the basics in WI.

-United Way St. Croix Valley is proud to support those in Pierce, Polk and St. Croix counties within the ALICE income threshold.
+United Way St. Croix Valley is proud to support those in Burnett, Pierce, Polk and St. Croix counties within the ALICE income threshold.
 Donations to your local United Way benefit your neighbors in need.
 To donate now, click here.
 To learn more about the United Way ALICE Report in Wisconsin, visit their website.